beyersar/SDGTK/_pages/guidance.md

 layout: page
 ---

-This page shares information for people using this website and for countries or localities wishing to take a copy of it.
+This page provides information for users of this website and for countries, cities and municipalities that wish to make a copy of the website.

 ## The platform